grill-lab/grill-lab.github.io/_posts/2021-05-26-alexa_announcement.md

 <strong>Alexa TaskBot Challenge</strong>

-GRILL is one of just ten teams chosen by Amazon from more than 125 entries across 15 countries to compete in the first Alexa Taskbot Challenge (<a href="https://developer.amazon.com/alexaprize">challenge description</a>).
+GRILL is one of just ten teams chosen by Amazon from more than 125 entries across 15 countries to compete in the first <a href="https://developer.amazon.com/alexaprize">Alexa Taskbot Challenge</a>.
 The Glasgow team will receive a research grant of $250,000 (£176,500) and free access to Amazon Web Services.

 The GRILL team consists of School of Computing Science graduate students Sophie Fischer, Carlos Gemmell, Iain Mackie,